shirou/VSNowm/README.md

 - vsnowm.defaultNoteRoot:
   - default: "~/notes/"
-  - You can add `vsnowm.defaultNoteRoot` to `settingsSync.ignoredSettings` to run on multiple place.
+  - You can add `vsnowm.defaultNoteRoot` to `settingsSync.ignoredSettings` in order to run on multiple place.
 - vsnowm.defaultNoteFilePath":
   - default: "{year}/{month}/{day}/{dt}.{ext}",
 - vsnowm.defaultDateFormat